From ESL Zero to Hero: How to Teach Absolute Beginners

 Don’t Assume Anything

-Don’t make assumptions about what your students know.
-Assume they know nothing.
-For example, to practice the verb to be, you ask them what nationalities they are, only to find out they don’t know how to say nationalities in English.
+Don’t make assumptions about what your students might or might not know.
+Rather assume they know nothing.
+For example, to practice the verb to be, you ask them what nationality they are, only to find out they don’t know how to say nationalities in English.
 Countries and nationalities should be taught first, and then practiced with the verb “to be”.
 And this goes for a multitude of vocabulary and expressions.
 Don’t assume a student will be able to answer you if you ask, “How are you?”
 Absolute beginners won’t know how to reply, unless you’ve specifically taught them.

 3. 3